imranc07/PAT_Task10/README.md

 1. Use either Relative or Absolute XPATH only for the task.
 2. Extract the total number of followers and following from the URL mentioned above

-# Note : While executing this program replace username and passowrd by original username and password.
+# Note : While executing this program replace username and password by original username and password.